-During our trip to Disneyworld last Summer, we visited both water parks, but which did we prefer?
+During our trip to Walt Disney World last Summer, we visited both Disney water parks, but which water park is better at Disney World?
 This post will look at Typhoon Lagoon VS Blizzard Beach.

 The park is based on a freak snowstorm said to happen in Florida which led to the first ski slopes.
 As the snow didn’t last very long in the Florida heat, it left flooded areas of snowless mountains.
 What a perfect way to transform into a water park!

-The main attraction of Blizzard Beach is Summit Plummet, a 120 feet tall water slide which reaches speeds of up to 60 miles per hour.
+Blizzard Beach Summit Plummet is one of the main attractions in the water park.
+A 120 feet tall water slide which reaches speeds of up to 60 miles per hour.
 I was not brave enough to try this ride, but I spent some time watching from the top of the mountain and the splash back that came from the riders was amazing.

 There is plenty to keep the family entertained for a whole day at Blizzard Beach.
 From the thrill seekers to the toddlers, there is something for everyone.
 Miss A particularly liked some of the smaller tube rides that she was able to ride alone, and then there were double tube rides that she was able to ride with an adult.